-Chapter Description Chapter 1, "Overview" Outlines key concepts for Cisco Unified TAPI and ists all functions available in the implementation.
-Chapter 2, "Cisco Unified TAPI Installation" Provides installation procedures for Cisco Unified TAPI and Cisco Unified TSP.
-Chapter 3, "Cisco Unified TAPI Implementation" Describes the supported functions in the Cisco implementation of standard Microsoft TAPI v2.1.
-Chapter 4, "Cisco Device Specific Extensions" Describes the functions that comprise the Cisco hardware-specific implementation classes.
-Chapter 5, "Cisco Unified TAPI Examples" Provides examples illustrating the use of the Cisco Unified TAPI implementation.
-Appendix A, "Cisco Unified TSP Interfaces" List APIs that are supported or not supported.
+Chapter Description Chapter 1, "Overview" Outlines the key concepts for Cisco TAPI.
+Lists all functions available in the Cisco TAPI implementation for Cisco CallManager.
+Describes changes in and enhancements to Cisco TSP.
+Chapter 2, "Cisco TAPI Implementation" Describes the supported functions in the Cisco implementation of the standard Microsoft TAPI v2.1.
+Chapter 3, "Cisco Device Specific Extensions" Describes the functions that comprise the Cisco hardware-specific implementation classes.
+Chapter 4, "Cisco TAPI Examples" Provides examples that illustrate how to use the Cisco TAPI implementation.